Using PyInstaller

 --runtime-tmpdir PATH

-Where to extract libraries and support files in onefile-mode.
+Where to extract libraries and support files in onefile mode.
 If this option is given, the bootloader will ignore any temp-folder location defined by the run-time OS.
 The _MEIxxxxxx-folder will be created here.
 Please use this option only if you know what you are doing.
+Note that on POSIX systems, PyInstaller’s bootloader does NOT perform shell-style environment variable expansion on the given path string.
+Therefore, using environment variables (e.g., ~ or $HOME) in path will NOT work.

 --bootloader-ignore-signals